Garlic-Stuffed Olive Pasta Salad

 Three Bean Macaroni Salad

-I can see adding cubed pepper jack cheese to this three bean macaroni salad to really take it over the top, so I included it in the recipe (though I didn’t make it with the cheese).
+I can see adding cubed pepper jack cheese to this three bean macaroni salad to really take it over the top.
+So I included it in the recipe, though I didn’t make it with the cheese.
+I trust my judgement on this one.

 Also try my regular-ole-macaroni salad.
 Classic flavor in every bite.